Max4407/TemporalDecayGraph/README.md

 # TemporalDecayGraph
-Temporal decay graph project to interact with an EEG and increase efficiency of real-time data processing and display/
+Temporal decay graph project to interact with an EEG and increase efficiency of real-time data processing and display